Why don’t we talk about child maintenance much?

 To me, it seems, child maintenance is the one family money matter that is consistently under reported by the mainstream media and by financial as well as family bloggers.
+We just don’t talk about child maintenance.

 Why don’t we hear more about it in the news?